bradystroud/blog/content/pages/home.md

       with the company's growth.

-      As someone with a strong technical background, automating processes and tasks comes naturally to me.
-I find great satisfaction in streamlining workflows, allowing our team to focus on what they do best – delivering high-quality software solutions to our clients.
+      With a strong technical background, automating processes comes naturally to me.
+I love to streamline workflows, allowing devs to focus on what they do best – deliver high-quality solutions.
     actions:
       - label: See Blogs
         type: button